 Appearance of the lesion can be ulcerative (infrahyoid epiglottic involvement), exophytic (suprahyoid epiglottic involvement), or nodular (glottis).

 Vocal cords may be fixed showing invasion or involvement of the recurrent laryngeal nerve.

-- Chest x-ray to look for any associated lung disease and mediastinal lymph nodes
+- Chest x-ray to investigate any associated lung disease and mediastinal lymph nodes

 - CT scan or MRI for soft tissue lateral view of the neck